thewca/wca-documents/edudoc/judge-tutorial/judge-tutorial.md

 ![](images/timer.png){.centered}

 **Stopwatch**: This is used for measuring the inspection time.
-Stopwatches are also used to measure time for attempts over 10 minutes. **Note: Not to be confused with a stackmat timer.**
+Stopwatches are also used to measure time for attempts over 10 minutes. **Note: Not to be confused with a Stackmat timer.**

 ## Judging Procedure